Login with your member password below to see your content

 Definitely explore the surrounding countryside, there are gorgeous walks through the forests and you're also on the edge of the Valdobbiadene area, known as the Prosecco Wine Route.
-There are a few tours leaving from Venice but my advice is to hire your own car and explore yourself.
-You can find a list of all the wineries on prosecco.it.
+There are a few tours leaving from Venice but my advice is to hire your own car and explore yourself - to help you plan will find a list of all the wineries on www.Prosecco.it.

 On one of the hills just outside the town stands the imposing 15th century Castelbrando.
 It is now a luxury hotel and, if you've way more money than me, and can afford a stay then it really is worthwhile – I was given a tour around the place and WOW – it is incredible.
 When I win the lottery I'm booking myself in for a week of pampering.

-If your budget, like mine, is more limited then the B&B La Suita is a very good alternative.
+If your budget, like mine, is more limited then the Secret Garden of Villa Marcello Marinelli is a very good alternative.

-Do take a drive to San Boldo, through the incredible six tunnels built in 100 days in 1918.
-It is one of the most awesome drives I've ever been on - although I have to admit I was just a passenger... my husband drove and I just gasped at the unbelievable scenery.
+It is one of the most awesome drives I've ever been on - although I have to admit I was just a passenger, my husband drove and I just gasped at the unbelievable scenery.